John Locke: Philosophy

-In the late 17th and early 18th centuries, Locke's Two Treatises were rarely cited.
-Historian Julian Hoppit said of the book "except among some Whigs, even as a contribution to the intense debate of the 1690s it made little impression and was generally ignored until 1703, though in Oxford in 1695 it was reported to have made 'a great noise'."

-John Kenyon, in his study of British political debate from 1689 to 1720, has remarked that Locke's theories were "mentioned so rarely in the early stages of the [Glorious] Revolution, up to 1692, and even less thereafter, unless it was to heap abuse on them" and that "no one, including most Whigs, [was] ready for the idea of a notional or abstract contract of the kind adumbrated by Locke".
-In contrast, Kenyon adds that Algernon Sidney's Discourses Concerning Government were "certainly much more influential than Locke's Two Treatises."

-In the 50 years after Queen Anne's death in 1714, the Two Treatises were reprinted only once, except in the collected works of Locke.
-With the rise of American resistance to British taxation, the Second Treatise of Government gained a new readership.
-It was frequently cited in the debates in both America and Britain.
-The first American printing occurred in 1773 in Boston.
+Since Locke's writings were first published in the tumultuous 17th century, they continue to be discussed and debated.

 Locke exercised a profound influence on political philosophy, in particular on modern liberalism.
 Michael Zuckert has argued that Locke launched liberalism by tempering Hobbesian absolutism and clearly separating the realms of Church and State.
 He had a strong influence on Voltaire, who called him "le sage Locke".
 His arguments concerning liberty and the social contract later influenced the written works of Thomas Jefferson.
 One passage from the Second Treatise is reproduced verbatim in the Declaration of Independence, the reference to a "long train of abuses".
 Of Locke, Jefferson wrote:

 Bacon, Locke and Newton ...
 I consider them as the three greatest men that have ever lived, without any exception, and as having laid the foundation of those superstructures which have been raised in the Physical and Moral sciences.

-Locke's influence may have been even more profound in the realm of epistemology.
+Locke's influence was also important in the realm of epistemology.
 He redefined subjectivity, or the self, leading intellectual historians such as Charles Taylor and Jerrold Seigel to argue that Locke's An Essay Concerning Human Understanding (1689/90) marks the beginning of the modern Western conception of the self.
 Locke's theory of association heavily influenced the subject matter of modern psychology.
 At the time, Locke's recognition of two types of ideas, simple and complex—and, more importantly, their interaction through association—inspired other philosophers, such as David Hume and George Berkeley, to revise and expand this theory and apply it to explain how humans gain knowledge in the physical world.
 Locke thought the state's borders and the functioning and enforcement of the existence of the state and its constitution were metaphysically tied to "the natural rights of the individual", and this inspired future liberal politicians and philosophers.